 GX's last season was never dubbed; 4Kids skipped straight to 5Ds instead.
 5Ds itself wound up missing assorted episodes late in its run, including the final arc.

 Toei's Yu-Gi-Oh anime (also known as "Season 0") will probably never be licensed or dubbed.

-The 5D's OVA will probably be never dubbed, but its not a big deal since its non-canon and doesn't do anything besides show off the buster/assault modes of Stardust and Red Demon's.
+The 5D's OVA will probably never be dubbed, but its not a big deal since it's non-canon and doesn't do anything besides show off the buster/assault modes of Stardust and Red Demon's.

 Not only has Good Witch Of The West only had the first two (out of eight) light novels translated, but only the first six of the manga volumes have been done.
 The thirteen episode Anime doesn't go any further in the story so unless you know Japanese, at the rate it is going the series will never get fully translated.